 Talk to Family Members

 It's important to consider how the system will be used and what kind of benefits it will bring.
 "Don't let a single individual take full responsibility for the design," warns Robert Gilligan, sales and design consultant for Engineered Environments, a San Francisco-based home technology pro.
-"Talk to the people in your life - your wife, your kids, your in-laws, the cleaning lady, the dog walker and friends who regularly pick up and drop off your kids.
+"Talk to the people in your life — your wife, your kids, your in-laws, the dog walker and friends who regularly pick up and drop off your kids.
 Ask a lot of questions to see if there's anything that can make life easier."

 Plan for a Robust Home Network